IlyaOrson/CyberDreamcatcher/README.md

 # The default behaviour is to use a random policy on "Scenario2".
 pixi run plot-performance

-# add --help to see the available options
+# This will compare the performance of a trained policy
+# with a random policy on the scenario used for training
-pixi run plot-performance policy_weights="path/to/trained_params.pt" scenario="Scenario2_+_User6"
+pixi run plot-performance policy_weights="path/to/trained_params.pt"
 ```
 ![joyplot](https://github.com/user-attachments/assets/ad6b7ef0-7ebc-4d92-9281-c2c48337a01e)